hamidreza-s/hamidreza-s.github.io/_posts/2014-06-10-mnesia-table-types-and-time-complexity.markdown

 ## Conclusion

 Mnesia is a low-level and therefore an efficient way to managing data in Erlang stack.
-In addition to the aforementioned features, it has _Table Fragmentation_, _Load Balancing_, _Data Event Handling_ and great online _GUI Monitoring_ features.
+In addition to the aforementioned features, it offers _Table Fragmentation_, _Load Balancing_, _Data Event Handling_ and great online _GUI Monitoring_ features.
 Suprisingly, they are all free.

-As a rule of thumb, every developer should note that, the better database schema and table type you choose for your application's scenario, the more efficient result you would get from it.
+As a rule of thumb, we developers should note that, the better database schema and table type we choose for our application's scenario, the more efficient result we would get from it.